UEFI: Secure Boot

 In August 2024, the Windows 11 and Windows 10 security updates applied the Secure Boot Advanced Targeting (SBAT) settings to device's UEFI NVRAM, which caused some Linux distributions to fail to load.
 SBAT is a protocol that supported in new versions of Windows Boot Manager and shim, which refuse buggy or vulnerable intermediate bootloaders (usually older versions of Windows Boot Manager and GRUB) to load in the boot process.
 The change was reverted the next month.

-In June 2025, LWN.net reported that the Microsoft UEFI CA 2011 certificate will be expired in June 2026, which may refuse some Linux to load if Secure Boot is enabled.
+In June 2025, LWN.net reported that the Microsoft UEFI CA 2011 certificate will be expired on June 24, 2026, which may refuse some Linux to load if Secure Boot is enabled.
 However, in TianoCore EDK II as well as many commercial UEFI implementations (such as AMI Aptio), time/date check for Secure Boot certificate is usually disabled by default.

 Many Linux distributions support UEFI Secure Boot as of January 2025, such as RHEL (RHEL 7 and later), CentOS (CentOS 7 and later), Ubuntu, Fedora, Debian (Debian 10 and later), OpenSUSE, and SUSE Linux Enterprise.

 Firmware problems

-The increased prominence of UEFI firmware in devices has also led to a number of technical problems blamed on their respective implementations.
+A number of technical issues have been reported regarding specific implementations of UEFI firmware in commercial devices.

-Following the release of Windows 8 in late 2012, it was discovered that certain Lenovo computer models with Secure Boot had firmware that was hardcoded to allow only executables named "Windows Boot Manager" or "Red Hat Enterprise Linux" to load, regardless of any other setting.
-Other problems were encountered by several Toshiba laptop models with Secure Boot that were missing certain certificates required for its proper operation.
+Following the release of Windows 8 in October 2012, it was discovered that certain Lenovo computer models with Secure Boot had UEFI that was checking for the presence of "Windows Boot Manager" or "Red Hat Enterprise Linux" in the descriptive string of an UEFI-supported operating system, otherwise refusing to load it.
+Similar operational difficulties were reported regarding several Toshiba laptop models where specific firmware certificates required for Secure Boot operation were missing.

-In January 2013, a bug surrounding the UEFI implementation on some Samsung laptops was publicized, which caused them to be bricked after installing a Linux distribution in UEFI mode.
-While potential conflicts with a kernel module designed to access system features on Samsung laptops were initially blamed (also prompting kernel maintainers to disable the module on UEFI systems as a safety measure), Matthew Garrett discovered that the bug was actually triggered by storing too many UEFI variables to memory, and that the bug could also be triggered under Windows under certain conditions.
-In conclusion, he determined that the offending kernel module had caused kernel message dumps to be written to the firmware, thus triggering the bug.
+In January 2013, a firmware issue was publicized regarding the UEFI implementation on certain Samsung laptops, which rendered the devices completely inoperable after a Linux distribution was installed in UEFI mode.
+While initial reports attributed the issue to conflicts with a kernel module designed to access system features on Samsung laptops (prompting kernel maintainers to disable the module on UEFI systems as a safety measure), analysis by Matthew Garrett indicated that the condition was triggered by storing excessive UEFI variables to non-volatile memory, a behavior that could also occur under specific conditions within Windows.
+His analysis concluded that the associated kernel module caused kernel message dumps to be written to the firmware storage space, executing the failure state.